gianmarco-aversano/gianmarco-aversano.github.io/_posts/2024-02-14-ML-project-repository.md

 ## CI/CD

-You may want to use a CI/CD pipeline to automate important steps such as: testing, lint checkcs, creating releases, creating documentation, publishing your project to Pypi, etc.
+You may want to use a CI/CD pipeline to automate important steps such as: testing, lint checks, creating releases, creating documentation, publishing your project to Pypi, etc.

 This is different depending on whether you're using Gitlab or Github.